Skip to Content

 Enabling or disabling a schedule that is used within multiple operations will affect every operation using the schedule.

-Remove Schedule
+Remove schedule

 If you have a schedule that is assigned to an operation, you can remove it from the operation in the following ways.
 This will not delete the schedule as a project item, but will simply unassign it from the operation.